How can investing in AIM shares help to manage inheritance tax (IHT)?

-If you don’t have a professional adviser, we have an expert team of independent financial advisers here at Canaccord who would be pleased to help you.
+If you don’t have a professional adviser, we have an expert team of independent Wealth Planners here at Canaccord who would be pleased to help you.
 They can offer specialist IHT planning advice and have no ties to any provider or products, not even our own.

 How does investing in AIM shares via an IHT portfolio service work?

-The IHT advantages to be gained by investing in the Alternative Investment Market (AIM) is why we created the IHT Portfolio Service in 2006.
+The IHT advantages to be gained by investing in the Alternative Investment Market (AIM) is why we created the IHT Portfolio Service.

-How has the Canaccord IHT Portfolio Service performed since inception?
+How has the CGWM IHT Portfolio Service performed?

-The chart below shows the Canaccord (CGWM) Inheritance Tax Portfolio Service performance since inception (capital return, gross of fees and charges):
+The chart below shows the CGWM Inheritance Tax Portfolio Service performance (capital return, gross of fees and charges):

 Important information: Past performance is not a reliable indicator of future performance.
 Performance is shown gross of fees Annual management fee and transaction charges apply.

 Speak to one of our AIM shares experts

 If you’d like to know more about our IHT Portfolio Service, please contact Paul Parker on +44 20 7523 4534, email firstname.lastname@example.org or Natalie Howard on +44 20 7523 4824, email Natalie.Howard@canaccord.com.